mattbowa/Online-Booking-System/README.md

 -----------------------------------------------------------------------------------------------------------------------------------

 ### Introduction
 The system was implemented as a web-based app for managing oline appointments and reservations.
-Please refer to the [demo website](http://booking.mbbtech.com.au).
+Please refer to this [website](http://www.booking.mbowa.net/).